 When I bought my house a few years ago, the back yard was one giant, water-sucking lawn.
 I immediately began plans to turn most of that lawn space into garden areas.
-I have dogs and kids, so I knew that raised beds would be the most practical solution for keeping little feet and paws from traipsing through freshly-planted areas.
-Not wanting to spend a ton of money to get the beds done, I looked around my property for materials I could repurpose.
-I found a few things that have worked wonders – old shelves, tires, and foam (yes, foam).
+I have dogs and kids, so I knew that raised garden beds were the most practical solution for keeping little feet and paws from traipsing through freshly-planted areas.

-I took one of these shelves, pulled the back boards off of it, laid it right over the grass, and filled it with a topsoil and compost mix.
+I pulled the back boards off of one of these shelves, laid it right over the grass in my yard, and filled it with a topsoil and compost mix.
 This one makes a good spot for strawberries and herbs, and in the two end slats I put vining plants that can hang over the edges, like pumpkins and watermelons.

-These beds were also made from old shelves – some grungy wall shelves that I got from a nearby shop that was closing down.
-The shelves had a cheap plywood backing that I pulled off before placing them and filling them with dirt.
-From these, I was able to make two 4′ x 8′ beds and one 4′ x 4′ bed.
-Of course, these could be made easily out of 2″ x 6″ boards if you don’t have shelves available.
+With these shelves I made two 4′ x 8′ raised beds and one 4′ x 4′ bed.
+Of course, these could be made easily and cheaply out of 2″ x 6″ boards if you don’t have shelves available.
 The picture above shows them freshly planted this week for this summer’s garden…

 …and this is how they looked late last summer.
 I was absolutely amazed at the amount of food I was able to grow in these beds.

 Last summer I decided to try planting strawberries in tires as an experiment.
 Tires can be found just about anywhere for free, and they last pretty much forever, so why not plant stuff in them?
-I had a couple of them laying around my yard so I decided to give it a shot.
+I’ve seen other people use tires as flower planters, and I had a couple of them laying around my yard so I gave it a shot.

-This planter is made with large blocks of foam that were taken off of a building in town.
+This planter is made with large blocks of foam that were taken off of a building in town during a remodel.
 They were bound for the landfill, but we managed to get our hands on some.
 We pieced them together with spray foam and giant screws, then spread a thin layer of concrete over them to make them look like stone.
-They have held up surprisingly well considering the weather in this area and the considerable weight of the dirt.
-For the last two years I have used this for tomatoes, but this year I’m going to see how cucumbers do.

-I used the same type of foam blocks to made these temporary raised flower beds in front of my house until I could get something more permanent in place.
-They were buried in the ground about 4 inches deep, and they looked like they were made of stone even though they were very lightweight.
+I used the same type of foam blocks to make these temporary raised flower beds in front of my house until I could get something more permanent in place.
+We buried the blocks in the ground about 4 inches deep, and they looked like they were made of stone even though they were very lightweight.
 I was quite surprised at how well they held up.
 They were there for three years before I took them out to redo my siding.

 Those are just a few of the materials I have found to use for garden beds, and there are tons of other great ideas out there.
 You really don’t have to spend a ton of money – or any money at all – to create beautiful, functional garden spaces.